-- Any bodily injury or sickness for which the person for whom a claim is made is not under the care of a healthcare provider. - Any injury, sickness, or dental or vision treatment which arises out of or in the course of any occupation or employment, or for which you have gotten or are entitled to get benefits under a workers' compensation or occupational disease law, whether or not you have applied or been approved for such benefits. - Any treatment, services, or supplies: - > For which no charge is made. - For which you, your spouse or child is not required to pay. - Which are furnished by or payable under any plan or law of a federal or state government entity, or provided by a county, parish, or municipal hospital when there is no legal requirement to pay for such treatment, services, or supplies. - Any charge which is more than the Plan's allowable charge (see page I-2). - Treatment, services, or supplies not recommended or approved by your healthcare provider or not medically necessary in treating the injury or sickness as defined by UNITE HERE HEALTH (see page I-5). - Experimental treatment (see page I-4), or treatment that is not in accordance with generally accepted professional medical or dental standards as defined by UNITE HERE HEALTH. - Any expense or charge for failure to appear for an appointment as scheduled, or charge for completion of claim forms, or finance charges. - Any treatment, services, or supplies provided by an individual who is related by blood or marriage to you, your spouse, or your child, or who normally lives in your home. - Any treatment, services, or supplies purchased or provided outside of the United States (or its Territories), unless for a medical emergency.
+- Treatment, services, or supplies that are not medically necessary in treating the injury or sickness as defined by UNITE HERE HEALTH (see page J-6). - Any bodily injury or sickness for which the person for whom a claim is made is not under the care of a healthcare provider. - Any injury, sickness, or dental or vision treatment which arises out of or in the course of any occupation or employment, or for which you have gotten or are entitled to get benefits under a workers' compensation or occupational disease law, whether or not you have applied or been approved for such benefits. - Any treatment, services, or supplies: - ➤ For which no charge is made. - For which you, your spouse or child is not required to pay. - Which are furnished by or payable under any plan or law of a federal or state government entity, or provided by a county, parish, or municipal hospital when there is no legal requirement to pay for such treatment, services, or supplies. - Any charge which is more than the Plan's allowable charge (see page J-2). - Experimental treatment (see page J-4), or treatment that is not in accordance with generally accepted professional medical or dental standards as defined by UNITE HERE HEALTH. - Any expense or charge for failure to appear for an appointment as scheduled, or charge for completion of claim forms, or finance charges. - Any treatment, services, or supplies provided by an individual who is related by blood or marriage to you, your spouse, or your child, or who normally lives in your home. - Any treatment, services, or supplies purchased or provided outside of the United States (or its Territories), unless for a medical emergency.
 The decision of the Trustees in determining whether an emergency existed will be final.